Ray of Light Teacher Training

 Life for Rachel is about continuous growth and learning which she balances by whole heartedly sharing her knowledge and giving back to the community.
 She works with A Sound Life Charity, bringing yoga and music to those in need as well as being involved in “Yoga off the Mat” a grass roots organization started by Sean Corn in the states.

-Anatomy & physiology teacher / safety in practice / injury management
+Anatomy & physiology teacher

 In 2008, after practicing yoga for several years, Lis travelled to India to deepen her practice.
 She resided at a Yoga Teacher and Ayurveda Training centre in the mountains of Southern India where she studied Hatha Yoga and gained her teacher qualifications.